 Can Cryptocurrencies Bring Smallholder Farmers into Formal Financial Systems?
-This is Part One of our 3-part blog series, exploring the ways in which Libra could be deployed to smallholder farmers and what benefits that may bring them.
+This is blog post explores the ways in which Libra could be deployed to smallholder farmers and what benefits that may bring them.

 Unless you have been hiding under the proverbial digital rock, you might have heard that Mercy Corps is a founding member of the Libra Association.
 Libra is a new cryptocurrency structured as a quasi-blockchain framework and backed by a basket of stable currencies.
 The Libra Association is the governing body for the Libra currency and its supporting blockchain.
 Another name you should know is Calibra; the Libra digital wallet solution created by Facebook and integrated with Facebook Messenger and the WhatsApp platforms to enable peer-to-peer payments through those channels.
 You can find out more about how Libra works here, while other details (including where the trials will start and with which currencies) will follow the full-service launch in 2020.